petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

     * View the [recording](https://learn.liferay.com/web/guest/d/lp1-5-users-permissions) from the live webinar of this module.
     * Download the [PDF](https://learn.liferay.com/documents/d/guest/lp1-5-users-permissions-pdf) of the presentation used in the live workshop.

 In the previous module, we saw Clarity bring over their team members through Okta, along with the user groups they belong to.
-In this module, we’re going to learn best practices for how to use Liferay features to manage and permission these new Liferay users allowing meaningful interaction with the platform and maintaining the organization secure.
+In this module, we’re going to learn best practices on how to use Liferay features to manage these new Liferay users.
+Grant the right amount of platform access and permissions so that users can do everything they need to do but nothing they shouldn't.

 Access based on roles and permissions goes beyond just viewing content.
 Roles and permissions also determine visibility into functionality, content creation, sensitive information, and more.

 In this module, you will learn:

-* How Clarity can use Liferay’s user management tools and manage permissions
+* How to use Liferay’s user management tools and manage permissions
 * How to model B2B relationships with Liferay accounts

 ::::{grid} 2